mminamina/Transfer_Learning_ResNet18---Keypoints_Detection/README.md

 - filters
 - emotion recognition
 ### Image Augmentation
-Introduce generalization(randomness) to detect and learn structures.
+Introduce generalization(randomness) to detect and learn structures
 ### Transform Steps
-Only the following transformation techniques were chosen to avoid unnecessary impacts on keypoints.
+Only the following transformation techniques were chosen to avoid unnecessary impacts on keypoints
 - **Rescale** to 250 for width and height
 - **RandomCrop** to 224
 - **Normalize & Convert ToTensor**